 Pupils missing their cards also automatically attend this detention.
+Pupils who accrue three Friday lunch time detentions in a term will receive an after school detention.

 Pupils with no crosses on their card at the end of term are regularly rewarded with prize draws and treats.
 Those achieving this consistently through the year are highlighted at Awards Assemblies in a Roll of Honour.